Exokem/MPP/README.md

     + Infinity can now be combined with Mending
     + Standard Protection can now be combined with a single specialized Protection, but specialized Protection enchantments remain incompatible with one another
     + Anvils will no longer prevent combinations whose costs reach or exceed 40 levels
+    + The grindstone now allows enchantments to be removed from enchanted items when a book is placed in the bottom input slot
 2. Trees
     + It is now possible to grow large oak trees (using bone meal only) which are similar in appearance to dark oak trees
+3. Mobs
+    + The Elder Guardian mining fatigue effect is much less severe: Level `III -> II` and Duration `5:00 -> 1:30`

 ## Incompatibilities